-The Regional Department for Education Director (RD) for East England and North East London, on behalf of the Secretary of State, will consider the local authority assessments and recommendations before deciding which proposer is in the best position to take forward the new school.
+The Regional Director (RD) for East England on behalf of the Secretary of State, will consider the local authority assessments and recommendations before deciding which proposer is in the best position to take forward the new school.
 The RD will inform the local authority, the successful proposer and the local MP of its decision and the local authority will inform any unsuccessful proposers.